Kensal Green: History

 Kensal Green is first mentioned in 1253, translating from old English meaning the King's Holt (King's Wood).
 Its location marked the boundary between Willesden and the then Chelsea & Paddington, on which it remains today.
 It formed part of one of 10 manors, most likely Chamberlayne Wood Manor, named after Canon Richard de Camera (of the Chambers).
 In the 15th century the then Archbishop of Canterbury Henry Chichele (1414–1443), acquired lands in Willesden and Kingsbury.
 In 1443 he founded All Souls' College, Oxford and endowed it with the same lands in his will.
-As a resultant, most of Willesden and Kensal Green remained largely agricultural until the mid-1800s, well into the Victorian era.
+As a result, most of Willesden and Kensal Green remained largely agricultural until the mid-1800s, well into the Victorian era.
 In 1805, the construction of the Grand Junction Canal passed through the district to join the Regent's Canal at Paddington.
 As the combined Grand Union Canal, this allowed passage of commercial freight traffic from the Midlands to London Docks, and hence onwards to the River Thames.
 There were two dairy farms in Kensal Green by the early 1800s, which expanded greatly after the 1864 Act of Parliament which made it illegal to keep cattle within the City of London.
 Although by the late 1800s residential development had greatly reduced the farmland, still in the 1890s many sheep and pigs were raised in the district.
 One of the farms later became a United Dairies creamery, supplied by milk trains from Mitre Bridge Junction.